SynysterGate7/Erc20TokenBalanceAndTransfer/README.md

 # Erc20TokenTransfer

-This is a sample React.js project with Vite and Tailwind css.
-Vite is a build tool that enables fast development and optimized builds.
-This project is a template for quickly starting a React.js application with Vite's benefits.
+The project is a React.js web application built using Vite for fast development and optimized builds, and Tailwind CSS for styling.
+The main focus of the project is to provide functionality for fetching and displaying the ERC20 token balance of a user's wallet and enabling ERC20 token transfers between users.

 ## Table of Contents